c3g/GenPipes/pipelines/nanopore/README.md

   --no-json             do not create JSON file per analysed sample to track
                         the analysis status (default: false i.e. JSON file will be created)
-  --report              create 'pandoc' command to merge all job markdown
+  --clean               create 'rm' commands for all job removable files in
-                        report files in the given step range into HTML, if they exist; if --report is set, --job-scheduler, --force, --clean options and job up-to-date status are ignored (default: false) --clean               create 'rm' commands for all job removable files in the given step range, if they exist; if --clean is set, --job-scheduler, --force options and job up-to-
+                        the given step range, if they exist; if --clean is set, --job-scheduler, --force options and job up-to-